khalid-hamdy1110/Jackaroo/README.md

    - Landing on a trap cell destroys your marble back to home; that trap then relocates.

 9. **Winning**
-   - First to move all four marbles into your safe zone wins.
+   - First to move all four marbles into their safe zone wins.

 ## Installation & Running 🧱🛠️⚙️